Storing Secrets and API keys

 Storing secret values

-The simplest way to set up secrets is with the Secrets Manager in the Encore Cloud Dashboard.
-Open your app in app.encore.dev, go to Settings in the main navigation, and then click on Secrets in the settings menu.
+The simplest way to set up secrets is with the Secrets Manager in the Encore Cloud dashboard.
+Open your app in app.encore.cloud, go to Settings in the main navigation, and then click on Secrets in the settings menu.

 From here you can create secrets, save secret values, and configure different values for different environments.